ImanuelBertrand/magento-terser/README.md

 A Bash script that uses `terser` to minify your JavaScript files and can be run in the root directory of your Magento 2 installation.

 The script will minify all JavaScript files in the pub/static/frontend directory of your Magento 2 installation, except for those that are already minified or the requirejs-bundle-config.js file.
+The minification tasks can be run in parallel for increased performance.

 ## Installation